UMD-Wave-Chaos/RCM_Measurements/README.md

 Detailed Breakdown
 ==========================================================================================
+## Step 1: Calibrate the PNA

-# Step 1: Collect measured S parameters
+## Step 2: Collect measured S parameters
+This step uses the PNA-X N5241A to measure the S parameters of the cavity and assumes 2-port measurements are made.
+The mode stirrer is positioned a specified number of times to create mulitple realizations of the cavity - the mode stirrer is driven by a stepper motor typically connected serially through COM5.
+There are a specified number of points collected in time and frequency from the PNA (given as NOP).
+First a frequency domain measurement is taken which provides *Scav*.
+Second, a set of 10 frequency domain measurements are made with different time gating to get an estimate of *Srad*.
+Finally, a time domain measurement is taken of *Scav*.

+Once this step is complete, all values (*Scav_time*, *Scav_freq*, *Srad*, *time*, *freq*) are saved in an HDF5 file, with the settings from the configuration file saved as attributes.

+Nominal values are given as *NumberOfPoints = 32001*, *NumberOfRealizations = 50*, *CavityVolume = 1.92 m^3*, *AntennaElectricalLength = 0.5*.

+## Step 3: Compute Tau, the 1/e fold energy decay time
 This step

-# Step 2: Transform measured S parameters to impedance (Z)
+## Step 4: Compute Alpha
 This step

-# Step 3: Normalize impedance
+## Step 5: Transform measured S parameters to impedance (Z)
 This step

+## Step 6: Normalize impedance
+This step

-# Step 4: Generate Distributions
+## Step 7: Generate Distributions
 This step